Homeschooling is really an art. It relies so much more on atmosphere and aesthetics than it does on science and academics.

 It is really just a mindset.
 It’s the idea that you are a family, not a school.
 You’re a mom, not a teacher.
 You don’t have a classroom.
 You have individual relationships with your children.
 Your husband isn’t a principal, because there isn’t really a school.
 He is the head of your household, a dad, and your number one supporter.
 God didn’t create schools.
 He created families, because that was his plan for the training and nurture of children.

-Dr. Mary Hood, The Relaxed Homeschool Mindset
+Dr. Mary Hood, author of The Relaxed Home School

 So how do you practice the art of homeschooling?